 She reached behind her and brought forward a water bottle, popping the lid open and taking a drink.
 She sat quietly, watching the lines in the road.
 "Um," she started cautiously.
 "So... where are we going?"

 Naru remained silent for several moments before finally speaking.
-"I remembered you telling Matsuzaki-san once that you had gone there with your parents, and you expressed a desire to return.
+"I remembered you telling Matsuzaki-san once that you had gone there with your parents.
+You expressed a desire to return.
 I thought now would be a good time."

 "But it's—it's so far," she protested.

 "About 475 kilometers.
 A six hour drive," he supplied.
 "But we're more than half way."
 He glanced at the clock on the dashboard again.
-"Luckily there wasn't slow traffic out of Tokyo, and with any luck there won't be much around Nagoya, either.
+"Fortunately there wasn't slow traffic out of Tokyo and with any luck there won't be much around Nagoya, either.
 We've made good time."

 Mai averted her eyes.
 "Tsuruga is where I was born," she admitted quietly.
 "And where my mother grew up.
-I don't recall ever living there, just that... just that one visit, when both my parents were alive."
+I don't recall ever living there, just that... just that one visit, when both my parents were alive.
+I never went back there with my mother after my father died."

 His eyes flicked toward her briefly before returning to the road but he said nothing in return.
 In the silence that followed, he turned off the expressway and onto a highway and then after that a smaller road.

 "Anywhere you'd like to stop is fine."
 Naru said curtly, turning down a well-lighted street.
 The small shops and restaurants were open; some more busy than others.
-Mai thought she detected the aroma of tempura and yakitori.
-Her mouth began to water at the thought.
+Mai thought she detected the aroma of tempura and yakitori and her mouth began to water at the thought.

 "That place looks nice," Mai ventured, pointing to an approaching udon shop.
-"I mean, if you think so.
+"I mean—if you think so too.
 Do you like udon in the summer, Naru?"
-She found a blush rising to her cheeks, embarrassed that she might have assumed something erroneously.
+She found a blush rising to her cheeks, embarrassed to have assumed something she had no reason to know.
+After being apart for so long she didn't want to distance him over something so petty like cold noodles.
 She couldn't remember him eating udon before, hot or cold.
 Honestly, despite all the cases they'd been on together, she hadn't seen him eat that often.
+There was a time she'd wondered if he even ate like a normal person or if he only sustained himself on water and black tea.

 "Su-sure," she agreed, and stepping out into the cool evening, they walked together toward the restaurant.

-The establishment was relatively quiet but the atmosphere was warm and Mai was glad they had stopped.
-The woman that greeted them led them to a table, pouring two cups of tea as they were seated.
+The establishment was relatively quiet but the atmosphere was warm and Mai was immediately pleased with their choice.
+The woman who greeted them led them to a table, pouring water as they were seated.
 "Good evening, would you like something to drink?"

 "Tea, please," Naru and Mai said simultaneously, a somewhat amused look entering his eyes and a flush once again rising to her cheeks.
 They ordered their meals quickly: "One zaru udon, please," Naru had said, and for Mai: "The kijoyu udon if you please."